k21971/EvilHack/doc/evilhack-changelog.md

   regeneration
 - Fix: panic "dealloc_obj with nobj" when fire destroys boots on lava
 - Fix: crash in rolling boulder trap with invalid launch coordinates
+- Fix: crash in artifact_hit() when thrown object kills monster